mattallion/Steve-Square/README.md

   3. Play the game!

 Refer to the Scripts folder to check out the coding behind the game :)

-Unfortunately, the game is only compatible for Windows.

 Full Gameplay Video: https://www.youtube.com/watch?v=x0yG4OgvGzE